Valentin-D-Richard/UD_French-FIB/STATS_README.md

 For some unknown reason, the png converter fails on some sentences.
 But the svg output should always work.

-## Selecting subcorpora: -i, --include / -e, --exclude
+## Selecting subcorpora or class: -i, --include / -e, --exclude

-Subcorpora may be selecting using the `-i` or `-e` flags.
+Subcorpora or classes may be selected using the `-i` or `-e` flags.
 The list of available subcorpora is:

  * `FQB`
  * `Sequoia`